By Brian Robinson.

 The next thing I knew I was being spat out in Zurich five years earlier.
 It took me several seconds to put two and two together.
 I had never seriously questioned the idea of discovery.
 If it was out there, then as far as I was concerned it was just waiting to be found.
 Scientists don’t have to ask permission to find things out.
 I’m sure Einstein never felt guilty about the discovery of his now famous equation.
 But considering what it led to, perhaps he should have been.

 This made me seriously wonder about my own research?
 Was that why I had been sucked into the past?
 Had I poked my nose too far into God’s business?

 The particles that make up atoms have special harmonious relationships too.
-Split them up and you get a reaction.
+Split them apart and you get a reaction.
 Poke around with them too much, and you end up with a big reaction: Hiroshima and Nagasaki.
 Was Einstein aware of what might follow from his discovery of the relationship between energy and matter?
 I don’t know.
-What I do know, is that he should have been.
+What I do know, is he should have been.

 I remember the feelings of elation when I finally constructed the mathematical proof of what our experiments had been suggesting.
 Between us, we had discovered how Dark Energy, Dark Matter and Ordinary Matter are connected.
 However, between us, we had discovered the means to destroy the universe.

-Before, all I wanted to do was break free of this vortex and return back to my normal life.
+Before, all I wanted to do was break free of this vortex and get back to my normal life.
 Now I didn’t care about any of that.
 I knew what I had to do.
-I had to destroy all my notes; and I had to destroy all my calculations.
+I had to destroy all my notes; I had to destroy all my calculations.
 But that could wait till later.
 If indeed there was to be a later.

 Professor Altermatt was the only other human being on this planet who was aware of our findings.
 And nothing of our discovery had been noted down at the facility.
 We had been very careful about that.
 However, I knew I couldn’t trust in his silence.
 I was sure about that.
 That’s what the vortex was telling me.